Business credit can help small businesses get off the ground

 The SBA offers several tips to help business owners manage their business credit.

-Another important point to note is that it is important to keep separate business and personal accounts, as not doing so could have a negative impact on you during tax time.
+Another important point to note is that it is important to keep separate business and personal accounts.
+Not doing so could have a negative impact on you during tax time.
 Incorporating your business establishes it as a separate entity subject to different tax regulations.
 Incorporating will allow you to take advantage of the benefits of business credit.